digital-engineering/airbnb-scraper/README.md

 * `city`, `state`: City and State to search. **(required)**
 * `check_in`, `check_out`: Check-in and Check-out dates. **(required)**
-* `max_price`: Maximum price for the period.
+* `min_price`, `max_price`: Minimum and maximum price for the period.
   The Airbnb search algo seems to scale this based upon search length.
-So it will be either the daily, weekly, or monthly price depending on the length of the stay.
+  So it will be either the daily or monthly price, depending on the length of the stay.
   **(required)**
 * `neighborhoods`: Comma-separated list of neighborhoods within the city to filter for. **(optional)**